Nicoaedhel/slim-framework-foundation-saas-boilerplate/README.md

 Open app/config.ini and change value for your site.
 Change name - path - author

+## For deploy

+Copy only /app/ in web server.

+---
 Inspired by [Svelte](https://github.com/stursby/svelte) for Boilerplate slim framework